wszychta/terraform-module.hcloud-server/README.md

             1. Open File `/etc/netplan/50-cloud-init.yaml` with favourite editor ex. `vi /etc/netplan/50-cloud-init.yaml`
             1. Change the names of the interfaces to the correct configurations in this file and save it.
             1. Run command `sudo systemctl restart network-manager.service` or reboot instance
-        1. CentOS/Fedora:
+        1. CentOS/Fedora/Rocky:
-            1. Go to network configuration directory `cd /etc/sysconfig/network-scripts`
+            1. Go to network configuration directory `cd /etc/NetworkManager/system-connections`
-            1. Change <b>interfaces names</b> in the files `route-` and `ifcfg-`
+            1. Change <b>interfaces names</b> in the affected `.nmconnection` files.
-            1. Open each `ifcfg-` file and change `DEVICE` option to correct one.
+            1. Open each `.nmconnection` file and change `id` and `interface-name` option to correct one.
 After changing save it.
-            1. Run command `sudo systemctl restart network` or reboot instance
+            1. Run command `sudo systemctl restart NetworkManager` or reboot instance
 1. II option (prevents this issue, but you will have more complex code):
     1. Pass in variable `server_private_network_settings` below options for each interface like in the example below:
         - network_id = `""`